shabss/getdata.proj1/README.md

 run_analysis.R produces a tidy data set that contains averages of means and standard deviation measurements of *Human Activity Recognition Using Smartphones Dataset Version 1.0* (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+##Instructions
+Download the zip file above and extrac it.
+Copy this .R file to that folder and source it from R (after chaging working directory to unzipped file folder). tidy.txt will be produced after sourcing is complete

 ## Methodology
 The tidy data set is produced with the following steps: